Terms & Conditions for the Ecare group of companies (trading as Curam).

 Personal data is processed in accordance with UK GDPR and Curam’s Privacy Policy.

-Anonymised data may be used for research and service improvement.
+Where appropriate, anonymised or aggregated data may be used for research, analytics and service improvement.

-All intellectual property in the Curam platform belongs to Ecare Group Ltd or its subsidiaries.
+All intellectual property in the Curam platform, including software, systems and AI models, belongs to Ecare Group Ltd or its subsidiaries.

 These Terms constitute the entire agreement.